Privacy policy

 We will usually rely upon our legitimate interests for these purposes: we believe that we have a legitimate interest in advising and supporting persons affected by cancer (our core aim), including by providing information about cancer, and in ensuring that any queries and complaints are quickly and appropriately dealt with as this is important for maintaining our reputation, which is important if we are to continue supporting persons with cancer.

-If you are calling us about an online purchase or regarding a purchase from one of our lottery companies, we may rely upon performance of a contract in some situations – for example, where we need to process your personal data to arrange the delivery of a product you have ordered.
+If you are calling us about an online purchase or regarding a purchase, we may rely upon performance of a contract in some situations – for example, where we need to process your personal data to arrange the delivery of a product you have ordered.
 Please see the section on When you purchase from us online or enter the Macmillan lotteries, raffles and prize draws for further information.

 Using our online resources, visiting our websites or referring to us online